schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 Under about 12 - 15 miles an hour, you turn the front wheel much like in a car.
 To go left, push forward on the right and pull on the left.
 It really is the same as a car.
 To turn left, you rotate the steering wheel counter clockwise.
-The handle bars on the motorcycle also turn counter clockwise if you look from aboe.
+The handle bars on the motorcycle also turn counter clockwise if you look from above.
 This is steering.

 Things change around 15 miles an hour.
 At this speed and above, your tires are like gyroscopes.
 They resist turning from forward.
 Rather than turning the wheel left to go left (_**pulling**_ on the left handlebar),